-Year Ended December 31, Percentage Change in Revenue Self Service 2023 2022 Organic Acquisition and Divestiture (3) Foreign Exchange Total Change Parts & services revenue \$ 232 \$ 227 2.4 % (1) 2.4 % Other revenue 365 488 (19.1)% (2) (6.1)% - % (25.2)% Total third party revenue \$ 597 \$ 715 (12.3)% (4.2)% - % (16.5)%

-Note: In the table above, the sum of the individual percentages may not equal the total due to rounding.
+Self Service 2023 % of Total Segment Revenue 2022 % of Total Segment Revenue \$ C hange

+Parts & services revenue \$ 232 \$ 227 \$ 5 (1)

+Other revenue 365 488 $(123)^{(2)}$

+Total segment revenue 597 715 (118)

+Cost of goods sold 375 437 (62)

+Gross margin 222 37.2 % 278 38.8 % (56) (3)

+Selling, general and administrative expenses 188 31.5 % 196 27.4 % $(8)^{(4)}$

+Less: Other segment items (5) (2) (1) (1)

+Segment EBITDA \$ 36 6.0 % \$ 83 11.7 % \$ (47)
-- Parts and services organic revenue increased 2.4% for the year ended December 31, 2023 compared to the prior year, primarily driven by pricing initiatives which focused on offsetting inflation on input costs resulting from greater competition for vehicles. - Other organic revenue decreased 19.1%, or \$93 million, year over year due to (i) a \$79 million decrease in revenue from precious metals (platinum, palladium, and rhodium) due to lower prices, (ii) a \$20 million decrease in revenue from scrap steel related to lower prices and lower volumes, partially offset by (iii) a \$6 million increase in revenue from other scrap (including aluminum) and cores primarily related to higher volumes, partially offset by lower prices. - (3) Acquisition and divestiture revenue was a net decrease of \$30 million, or 4.2% due to the divestiture of a business in the third quarter of 2022.
-See "Other Divestitures (Not Classified in Discontinued Operations)" in Note 4, "Discontinued Operations and Divestitures" to the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K for further information on the divestiture.

-Segment EBITDA decreased \$47 million, or 57.3%, for the year ended December 31, 2023 compared to the prior year.
-The decrease is driven by the decline in revenue due to unfavorable movements in commodity prices compared to the prior year and gross margin compression as vehicle procurement costs have decreased at a lesser rate than commodity prices.
-Decreases in precious metals prices contributed an estimated \$60 million decline in Segment EBITDA relative to the year ended December 31, 2022.
+- Parts and services organic revenue increased by \$5 million, or 2.4%, to \$232 million for the year ended December 31, 2023, primarily driven by pricing initiatives which focused on offsetting inflation on input costs resulting from greater competition for vehicles. - Other revenue decreased by \$123 million, or 25.2%, to \$365 million for the year ended December 31, 2023, primarily driven by an other organic decrease of \$93 million, or 19.1%, due to (i) a \$79 million decrease in revenue from precious metals (platinum, palladium, and rhodium) due to lower prices, (ii) a \$20 million decrease in revenue from scrap steel related to lower prices and lower volumes, partially offset by (iii) a \$6 million increase in revenue from other scrap (e.g., aluminum) and cores primarily related to higher volumes, partially offset by lower prices.
+Additionally, acquisition and divestiture other revenue was a net decrease of \$30 million, or 6.1%, due to the divestiture of a business in the third quarter of 2022.
+See "Other Divestitures (Not Classified in Discontinued Operations)" in Note 4, "Discontinued Operations and Divestitures" to the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K for further information on the divestiture. - Gross margin decreased by \$56 million, or 20.0%, to \$222 million for the year ended December 31, 2023 primarily due to an unfavorable impact resulting from vehicle procurement costs decreasing at a lesser rate than commodity prices.
+Decreases in precious metals prices contributed an estimated \$60 million decline in gross margin relative to the year ended December 31, 2022.
 Net sequential changes in scrap steel prices partially offset the impact of the decline in precious metals prices.
-During the year ended December 31, 2023, scrap steel prices had a \$5 million favorable impact on Segment EBITDA, compared to an \$15 million unfavorable impact during the year ended December 31, 2022.
-The favorable impacts for the year ended December 31, 2023 resulted from the increase in scrap steel prices between the date we purchased a vehicle, which influences the price we pay for a vehicle, and the date we scrapped a vehicle, which influences the price we receive for scrapping a vehicle.

-The following table summarizes the changes in Segment EBITDA as a percentage of revenue in our Self Service segment:
+During the year ended December 31, 2023, scrap steel prices had a \$5 million favorable impact on gross margin compared to a \$15 million unfavorable impact during the year ended December 31, 2022.
+The favorable impacts for the year ended December 31, 2023 resulted from the increase in scrap steel prices between the date we purchased a vehicle, which influences the price we pay for a vehicle, and the date we scrapped a vehicle, which influences the price we receive for scrapping a vehicle. - (4) Selling, general and administrative expenses decreased by \$8 million, or 3.9%, to \$188 million for the year ended December 31, 2023.
+The increase in selling, general and administrative expenses as a percent of total segment revenue was primarily due to a negative leverage effect of 5.7% from decreases in metals revenue, partially offset by other individually immaterial factors representing a 1.5% favorable impact in the aggregate. - (5) Amounts primarily represent other non operating income and expenses, as well as reconciling items to remove depreciation cost of goods sold and restructuring cost of goods sold, which are excluded from the calculation of Segment EBITDA.
+See Note 13, "Restructuring and Transaction Related Expenses" to the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K for additional information on restructuring charges.

-Self Service Percentage of Total Segment Revenue Segment EBITDA for the year ended December 31, 2022 11.7 % Increase (decrease) due to: Change in gross margin (1.5)% (1) Change in segment operating expenses (4.2)% (2) Segment EBITDA for the year ended December 31, 2023 6.0 %

-Note: In the table above, the sum of the individual percentages may not equal the total due to rounding.

-- The decrease in gross margin reflects an unfavorable impact resulting from vehicle procurement costs decreasing at a lesser rate than commodity prices. - The increase in segment operating expenses as a percentage of revenue reflects (i) a negative leverage effect of 5.7% from decreases in metals revenue, partially offset by (ii) other individually immaterial factors representing a 1.5% favorable impact in the aggregate.